saisharanreddymanne/Data-Analyst-Project-Series/README.md

 2️⃣ Use filters to view COVID-19 trends by location and date range.
 3️⃣ Analyze key statistics and compare regions visually.

-**📂 Data Source**

-The data used in this dashboard is sourced from BigQuery & Google Cloud Platform (GCP).

 **📸 Screenshot**